This is the first in an ongoing series of posts all linked in succession so that you may follow from beginning to end.

 Well if I were Mayor of Greensboro I would push to eliminate parking meters just as Downtown merchants are wishing the City would do.
 Then I would hold a public auction, a gala event on a Saturday, to auction off those parking meters to people who might think of creative uses for old parking meters.

 And with the money we got from the auction the City of Greensboro would help to fund a development of Tiny Houses as a place to house Greensboro's poor and homeless with the residents there being given the means to own those homes under the stipulation that said homes can only be owner occupied.
+No rentals.

-The owners of these Tiny Homes would be free to improve their homes and sell them if they like but the stipulations would remain forever.
+The owners of these Tiny Homes would be free to improve their homes and sell them if they like but the owner-occupied stipulation would remain forever.
 In this way it wouldn't turn into a trailer park or a target for slum lords.
 And speaking of trailer parks-- these Tiny Homes would be set on permanent foundations with no wheels.
 Built in a factory in Greensboro, putting people to work, hauled to the site on trailers and set into position with a crane.

 But I doubt I'll ever be Mayor of Greensboro so Downtown remains stuck with parking meters and the poor, unemployed and homeless....
 Forever.
+Why, because not enough of you will read and share my solutions with others or write-in Billy Jones for Mayor of Greensboro.
+You see, most of you would rather just complain just as you've always done.

 So what would you do with your parking meter if I became Mayor of Greensboro?